lentinic/taco/README.md

 //...
 ```

-The last argument to a scheduling function always specifies the thread we require the task to execute on (0 is the main thread).
+The last argument to a scheduling function always specifies the thread we require the task to execute on (0 is the main thread) - this is optional and omitting it will cause the task to be stealable by other threads.
 After scheduling the task we call EnterMain - which causes the main thread to yield execution to one of the scheduler coroutines which will in turn execute the task we just scheduled to it.
 The task itself will do its thing and then call ExitMain, causing the scheduler coroutine executing on the main thread to yield execution back to the point we called EnterMain.

 It should be noted that while it is prefectly safe to schedule any task from the main thread when it isn't entered into the scheduler, it is not safe to wait on anything from the main thread (e.g. the "task.await()") unless it is currently entered into the scheduler.
 This might change in the future if people think it would be useful, but I have avoided it for now as it would require some additional complication (and overhead) in the synchronization primitives.

-An example of using the synchronization primitives:
+An example of using some of the synchronization primitives:

 ```cpp
 //...